History

 2020: The M1 Apprenticeship Program

-Until now, only the M2 program was available as an apprenticeship.
-Now, the M1 program is also available as an apprenticeship!
+Until now, only the M2 program could be completed as an apprenticeship.
+Now, this is also possible for the M1!

 In 2021, Ingénierie de la Santé celebrates its 30th anniversary